redis/docs/content/operate/rs/security/encryption/tls/enable-tls.md

 To enable TLS for Active-Active cluster connections:

-1. If you are using the new admin console, switch to the legacy admin console.
+1. If you are using the new Cluster Manager UI, switch to the legacy admin console.

     {{<image filename="images/rs/screenshots/switch-to-legacy-ui.png"  width="300px" alt="Select switch to legacy admin console from the dropdown.">}}